 Can I take apremilast while breastfeeding?

-Apremilast has not been studied for use during breastfeeding.
-Be sure to talk to your health care provider about all your choices for breastfeeding.
+Apremilast has not been studied for use during breastfeeding in humans.
+Animal studies showed that Aprelimast was excreted in breast milk but the levels were low.
+Be sure to talk to your health care provider about all your breastfeeding questions.

 What if the father of the baby takes apremilast?